leobarreiro/generator-springboot-api/README.md

 8. After this maven command, all the resources compiled can be found in the *target* directory
 * JAR file compiled;
-* Script shell to set up a complete docker stack (and a docker-compose file);
+* Script shell to setting up a complete docker stack (and a docker-compose file);
 * Script shell to use your API with standalone docker container dependencies;
-* A complete set of curl requests, corresponding to the integrations you had choose;
+* A complete set of curl requests, corresponding to the integrations you have chosen;
 * A postman collection to test your API.

 ```